Travel to Sri Lanka is absolutely a once-in-a-lifetime experience.

 Who said “Rotti”?

-Food is a major part of every trip (at least it is for me :] ).
+Food is a significant part of every trip (at least it is for me :] ).
 For those who like trying and tasting new dishes and flavors, Sri Lanka will definitely succeed in delightfully surprising you.

 Sri Lankan cuisine is similar to Indian cuisine and is mainly based on legumes, vegetables, and lots of spices!
 The dishes are not complex, and each dish is prepared from scratch in the restaurants (This is why you’ll have to be patient and wait a decent amount of time for your meal).